Chagai District: Education

 According to Pakistan District Education Rankings, a report by Alif Ailaan, Chaghai is ranked at number 91 nationally, with an education score of 52.06.
-The learning score is 55.58 and gender parity is at 60.11.
+The learning score is 55.58 and gender parity is 60.11.

 The national rank according to readiness is 91, with a readiness score of 55.58 and gender parity of 60.11.
 The school infrastructure rank of District Chaghai is 114 nationally, with a severe shortage of electricity with a score of 4.55 and building condition score of 12.27.

 Lack of schools for girls is the main issue of the region.